 Photo: Joel Krahn

-How do people needing protection get to Canada?
+How do people in need of protection get to Canada?

 Everyone has the right to asylum.
 Canada welcomes the world’s refugees via two pathways: